CALL FOR FREE CONSULTATION

 Many people find that they are more comfortable with part-time treatment programs that allow them to continue their work and/or family responsibilities.

-The best results are usually a combination of different approaches that best matches the person’s unique situation.
+The best outcomes are typically a combination of the different approaches to match the person's particular situation.

 Therapy for Addiction

-Therapy is a way to re-wire negative thought patterns and break harmful behavior.
+Therapy is a way to re-wire negative thought patterns and break harmful behaviors.
 Common approaches include:

-• Cognitive Behavioural Therapy (CBT) - Identifies triggers and builds coping skills.
+• Cognitive Behavioural Therapy (CBT) - Helps you identify triggers and develop coping strategies.

-• Motivational Interviewing (MI) - strengthens commitment to change.
+• Motivational Interviewing (MI) - Strengthens your commitment to change.

-• Co-Occurring Disorder Treatment - Addresses mental health alongside addiction.
+• Co-Occurring Disorder Treatment - Treats mental health in conjunction with addiction.

-• Group Therapy - Being with others (AA, NA etc.) reduces feelings of isolation.
+• Group Therapy - Being with others (AA, NA etc.) helps combat feelings of isolation.

 When Should I See a Therapist?